Lee Kum Kee And Uncle Sharkii Poke Bar Team Up For A Must-Try Teriyaki Chicken Poke Bowl

 One of Hawaii's Go-To Fast-Food Destination Now Serving a Much-Loved Sauce on its Menu

-LOS ANGELES, Dec.
-20, 2024 /PRNewswire/ -- Lee Kum Kee, a global producer of authentic Asian sauces and condiments, announced an exciting new brand partnership with Uncle Sharkii Poke Bar, a popular quick-service restaurant chain offering fresh and flavorful Hawaiian-inspired poke bowls.
+LOS ANGELES, CA, UNITED STATES, December 23, 2024 /EINPresswire / -- Lee Kum Kee , a global producer of authentic Asian sauces and condiments, announced an exciting new brand partnership with Uncle Sharkii Poke Bar , a popular quick-service restaurant chain offering fresh and flavorful Hawaiian-inspired poke bowls.

 This partnership will see Lee Kum Kee's Teriyaki Glaze, known for its sweet and savory flavor profile, used to create a new and irresistible menu option: The Chicken Teriyaki Poke Bowl.
 The ready-to-use glaze will also be featured as a permanent menu item at all Uncle Sharkii locations nationwide, giving customers the option to incorporate it in other poke bowls across the menu.